jackbrewer/fodslings.co.uk/services.markdown

   <h2 id="sling-library-sessions">Sling Library Sessions</h2>

   <p><a href="/blog/">Sling library sessions</a> run on the first Thursday of the month at Lydney Community centre and the third Thursday of the month at Forest Humbugs Baby Group, Forest Community Church, Cinderford.
-These are run as baby group style events with short individual or group fitting slots.</p>
+These are run as baby group style events with short individual or group fitting slots of around 15 minutes each.</p>

   <p>Sling library sessions are perfect for:</p>
   <ul>